Deeds101/CYBR8420-project/README.md

 **Security**

 **Licensing and Contributor Agreements:**
+ITFlow is distributed "as is" under the GPL License, WITHOUT WARRANTY OF ANY KIND.

 **Security History:** This open-source project has a robust reporting feature that will make it easy to notify the owners that there is a security incident.